foundry-rs/book/src/tutorials/solidity-scripting.md

 ETHERSCAN_KEY=
 ```

-Next, we have to create a folder and name it `script` then create a file in it called `NFT.s.sol`, the contents of NFT.s.sol should look like this:
+Next, we have to create a folder and name it `script` and create a file in it called `NFT.s.sol`.
+This is where we will create the deployment script itself.

+The contents of `NFT.s.sol` should look like this:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED